Plant Based Recipes From America’s Test Kitchen

 Directions

-Toss tomatoes, 1 tablespoon oil, minced garlic, ¼ teaspoon salt, and pepper together in bowl; set aside
+Toss tomatoes, one tablespoon oil, minced garlic, ¼ teaspoon salt, and pepper in a bowl; set aside.

-Bring 4 quarts water to boil in large Dutch oven.
-Add pasta and 1 tablespoon salt and cook, stirring often, until al dente.
-Drain pasta and return it to pot.
+In a large Dutch oven, bring 4 quarts of water to boil.
+Add pasta and 1 tablespoon salt and cook, stirring often, until al dent.
+Drain the pasta and return it to the pot.

-Meanwhile, heat 3 tablespoons oil in 12-inch nonstick skillet over medium low-low heat until shimmering.
-Add zucchini, pepper flakes sliced garlic, and remaining ½ teaspoon salt and cook, covered, until zucchini softens and breaks down, 10 to 15 minutes, stirring occasionally.
-Add asparagus, peas, and ¾ cup water and bring to simmer over medium-high heat.
+Meanwhile, heat 3 tablespoons oil in a 12-inch nonstick skillet over medium-low heat until shimmering.
+Add zucchini, pepper flakes, sliced garlic, and the remaining ½ teaspoon salt and cook, covered, until zucchini softens and breaks down, 10 to 15 minutes, stirring occasionally.
+Add asparagus, peas, and ¾ cup water and simmer over medium-high heat.
 Cover and cook until asparagus is crisp-tender, about 2 minutes.

-Add vegetable mixture, chives, lemon juice, and remaining 2 tablespoons oil to pasta and toss to combine; season with salt and pepper to taste.
-Transfer to serving bowl, sprinkle with vegan parmesan substitute, and drizzle with extra oil.
-Spoon tomatoes and their juices over top and sprinkle with mint.
-Serve.
+Add the vegetable mixture, chives, lemon juice, and remaining 2 tablespoons oil to the pasta and toss to combine; season with salt and pepper to taste.
+Transfer to a serving bowl, sprinkle with vegan parmesan substitute, and drizzle with extra oil.
+Spoon tomatoes and their juices over the top and sprinkle with min.
+Serve and save this recipe.

 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-201 .
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.

 Related: Nacho Recipes From Chef Kevin Cabrera